turbot/steampipe-plugin-tfe/docs/index.md

 select * from tfe_02.tfe_workspace
 ```

-Alternatively, can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/using-steampipe/managing-connections#setting-the-search-path):
+Alternatively, you can use an unqualified name and it will be resolved according to the [Search Path](https://steampipe.io/docs/using-steampipe/managing-connections#setting-the-search-path):
 ```sql
 select * from tfe_workspace
 ```

-You can multi-organization connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
+You can use multi-organization connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
 Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection:

 ```
 connection "tfe_all" {